sayakpaul/diffusers-torchao/README.md

 ### Autoquant and autotuning

 Given these many options around quantization, which one do I choose for my model?
 Enter ["autoquant"](https://github.com/pytorch/ao/tree/main/torchao/quantization#autoquantization).
-It tries quickly and accurately quantize your model.
+It tries to quickly and accurately quantize your model.
 By the end of the process, it creates a "quantization plan" which can be accessed through `AUTOQUANT_CACHE` and reused.

 So, we would essentially do after performing quantization with autoquant and benchmarking: